Jan van der Venne: General

-Van de Venne specialised in caricatures of so-called ‘low-life’ subjects, such as card-players, tooth-pullers and musicians, and in expressive religious scenes.
+Van der Venne specialised in caricatures of so-called 'low-life' subjects, such as card-players, tooth-pullers and musicians, and in expressive religious scenes.
 His paintings demonstrate harsh caricatures in a stronger light than Adriaen Brouwer.

 Influences

 Various historians have attempted to explain the origins of his style.
-They have identified a range of influences on the work of van de Venne: his themes and style are reminiscent of his contemporary Adriaen Brouwer.
-His preference for brownish tonalities and themes are similar to those of Dutch such as Adriaen van Ostade, Benjamin Cuyp and Andries Both.
-His nervous style shows possibly the influence of David Teniers the Elder and some authors even conjecture he may have studied under Teniers.
+They have identified a range of influences on the artist's work.
+His themes and style are reminiscent of his contemporary Flemish painter Adriaen Brouwer.
+His preference for brownish tonalities and themes are similar to those of Dutch painters such as Adriaen van Ostade, Benjamin Cuyp and Andries Both.
+His nervous style shows possibly the influence of David Teniers the Elder.
+Some historians 3even conjecture he may have studied under Teniers.
 Lucas van Leyden's engravings as well Adam Elsheimer's treatment of the effects of light and shade are also cited as possible influences.
 Some of his works have formerly been attributed to the style of Rembrandt.

-Jan van de Venne is believed to have in turn exerted an influence on other contemporary artists.
-For instance the Dutch Bambocciante painter Andries Both is believed to have derived his propensity for caricature-like distortions of the faces and poses of his figures from the compositions of van de Venne.
+Jan van der Venne is believed to have in turn exerted an influence on other contemporary artists.
+For instance the Dutch Bambocciante painter Andries Both is believed to have derived his propensity for caricature-like distortions of the faces and poses of his figures from the compositions of van der Venne.

 Tronies

-Many of his works are caricatural portraits of heads.
+Many of his works are so-called 'tronies', i.e. caricatural portraits of heads.
 The squeaky misery of the characters he depicts often in profile and the virtuosity of the pasty effects come close to the early production of Georges de La Tour.
 The use of light that make the clothes and folds flicker also evokes the last French Mannerists such as Claude Vignon or Claude Deruet.

 Jan van de Venne occasionally used the paired model whereby two different tronies are paired up and juxtaposed with each other.

 Gypsy scenes

-Jan van de Venne regularly painted scenes with gypsies.
-As many of these works with gypsies are in collections in French museums (Aix-en Provence, Auxerre, Besançon, Chambéry, Dijon, Dunkirk, Hazebrouck, Lille, Marseille, Louvre, Quimper and Semur-en-Auxois) he earned the sobriquet 'le Maître des Tziganes' (the Master of the Gypsies) in France.
+Jan van der Venne painted various scenes with gypsies.
+As many of these works with gypsies ended up in collections in French museums (Aix-en Provence, Auxerre, Besançon, Chambéry, Dijon, Dunkirk, Hazebrouck, Lille, Marseille, Louvre, Quimper and Semur-en-Auxois) he earned the sobriquet 'le Maître des Tziganes' (the Master of the Gypsies) in France.

 An example of one of his gypsy scenes is the Gypsy family at the Louvre, which shows a gypsy family preparing an outdoor meal over a fire while a woman is delousing a child.